tauri-apps/wry/README.md

 - Add more window and Servo features to make it feel more like a genuine WebView library
 - Improve Servo's development experience
-- Multi webviews and multi browsing contexts in the same window.
+- Multiple webviews and multiple browsing contexts in the same window